-Customer: U.S. Department of Labor, Office of Disability Employment Policy
+Client: U.S. Department of Labor, Office of Disability Employment Policy

 What is AIM?

-Throughout this process, AIM will collect data, identify lessons learned, and develop promising practices from both the selected sites and the Community of Practice.
-The project will yield key insights for employers and other organizations about how to implement and scale up inclusive apprenticeship as a model for supporting efforts to recruit, hire, and retain people with disabilities.
-AIM will also contribute insights, actionable practices, and models for inclusive apprenticeship to the on-going and robust national conversation on apprenticeship.
+The project yielded key insights for employers and other organizations about how to implement and scale up inclusive apprenticeship as a model for supporting efforts to recruit, hire, retain, and advance people with disabilities.
+AIM also contributed insights, actionable practices, and models for inclusive apprenticeship to the ongoing and robust national dialogue on apprenticeship.

-To Participate and Learn More
+To Learn More

 AIM Resource Library

 The AIM Resource Library offers summaries and links to key tools for apprenticeships, inclusive work-based learning and training, and other related materials.
 It shares resources to help employers and related organizations implement and scale up inclusive apprenticeship as a model for supporting efforts to recruit, hire, retain, and advance people with disabilities.
 These resources come from government agencies, colleges and universities, advocacy organizations, and other stakeholder groups with a significant interest in advancing inclusive apprenticeship.

 The AIM Quarterly Newsletter includes updates on any additions to the AIM Resource Library, information on upcoming AIM team presentations, and other exciting AIM news!
 Please check out past editions of the newsletter here:

 The AIM project hosted six webinars over the course of two years.
 The webinars explored the AIM pilot intermediaries, strategies for developing inclusive apprenticeship, modern youth apprenticeship, funding strategies, universal design, and how to foster program resilience during crises.